AsishMohapatra/IterateTwoListUsingOneLoop/README.md

 # IterateTwoListUsingOneLoop
-Iterate Two List using One Loop zip
+Iterate Two List using One Loop zip Linq